Football Manager Scouting Guide to Finding the Best Hidden Gems: Wonderkids & Newgens

-Our aim with this scouting guide is to help you discover the best talents with highest potential that can become an eminent addition to your squad, now or in the future.
+Our aim with this scouting guide is to help you discover the best talents with the highest potential that can become an eminent addition to your squad, now or in the future.

 Setting Up Scouting Assignments

 In fact, my entire scouting team is organized around locating the best under-23 players.
 How I set it up depends highly on the transfer philosophy I prefer in that save and the scouting policy at the club.
-While I normally have a specific transfer policy in mind, such as buying youngsters for the future, my board may have an other vision.
+While I normally have a specific transfer policy in mind, such as buying youngsters for the future, my board may have another vision.
 This will be revealed in the brand new club vision.
 An overview of the clubs club culture and future plans will give you an insight to how much freedom you’ll have in terms of transfers and scouting.

-While the approach of mainly buying home grown players and scouting your nations and leagues will be perfect in one save, it might not be enough to take your club to the top when competing for major trophies.
+While the approach of mainly buying homegrown players and scouting your nations and leagues will be perfect in one save, it might not be enough to take your club to the top when competing for major trophies.
 It’s here the importance of setting up the scouting assignments according to your transfer policy comes in.
-And as you will see, there are many different ways to find players that fits your tactic and your club philosophy.
+And as you will see, there are many different ways to find players that fit your tactic and your club philosophy.
 Below we’ll reveal some of the shortcuts you got to help you find the best wonderkids and newgens in Football Manager.